laxityadav/laxityadav/README.md

 ## 🚀 About Me

-🎓 I am Laxit Yadav, working in Accenture as an Application Development Associate.
+🎓 I am Laxit Yadav, working in Accenture as an Application Development Analyst.

 👨‍💻 I enjoy coding and really enthusiastic about learning new technology.
 I am also a Competitive Programmer and solved hundreds of questions on various competitive programming websites like **Codechef**, **Codeforces**, **Leetcode** and **Hackerrank**.